MongetE/JaDe/Readme.md

 Required libraries can be installed using `pip install -r requirements.txt`.

 *Note*
 Spacy requires a language model.
-By default, the model used is  the `en_core_web_sm` one.
+By default, the model used in this project is  the `en_core_web_sm` one.

 To install a spacy model, run `python -m spacy download "modelname"`.

 See [spaCy English models page](https://spacy.io/models/en) for further information on the different models that can be used with JaDe.

-## Run JaDe
+### Quickstart

 JaDe can be run using `python run.py [OPT]`.
 A list of all options available is available through `python run.py --help`.

 Basic usage include a single file analysis or the analysis of a whole directory at once.
-See [How do I run it](https://github.com/MongetE/JaDe/wiki/Home-&-FAQ#how-do-i-run-it-) for details on how to run JaDe on several directories or files at a time.
+See [Running JaDe](https://github.com/MongetE/JaDe/wiki/Running-JaDe) for details on how to run JaDe on several directories or files at a time.

 ### Single file analysis